Nokia Lumia 920 review

 That would certainly indicate snappy performance and does fit with our experience.

-Although some of the browser functions took getting used to, with a good connection we were rarely left waiting around for a page to load.
+Although some of the browser functions took getting used to, with a good connection I was rarely left waiting around for a page to load.

 Left and middle: WP Bench benchmarking, Right: IE 10 benchmarking on Sunspider